ronok-shahariar/Lab-report-1/README.md

 # Lab-report-1
 This is a sample report of my numerical lab report.
-I thought it will be much better idea to use it to make readme.md file.
+I thought it will be a much better idea to use it as readme.md file.
 # Experiment No 14
 ## Name of the Experiment
 Study Of Newton Backward Difference Method To Predict Unknown Value(s) For Any Geographic Point Data.